stoughty111/nfl-player-comparisons-app/README.md

 # NFL Player Comparisons
-A small app that compares 2024 NFL player season statistics.
+A small full-stack app that compares 2024 NFL player season statistics.
 The backend is an Azure Function (C#) that loads player profiles, fetches season stats from [SportsDataIO](https://sportsdata.io/), and returns two player objects.
 The frontend is a React app (Vite + MUI) that posts player names and renders side‑by‑side stats.

 ## Demo
 https://github.com/user-attachments/assets/3980f736-3df1-4598-8251-e1d420a9fb04